open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 # Development setup

-Install Julia if not already done so.
+Install Julia if not already done so, preferably using [juliaup](https://github.com/JuliaLang/juliaup).

+There may be issues installing juliaup from the Windows Store (or otherwise undesirable).
+In such cases, use the alternate MSIX App installer (https://install.julialang.org/Julia.appinstaller)

 ## Recommendations